These scenarios were then populated with symbolism, and the meaning of this symbolism had previously been assimilated by meditation.

 There seems to have been disputes and schisms about this aspect.
 Alistair Crowley, for example, was one extreme - using polarity, and drugs, to fuel manipulative power and attain pleasure.
 (I have not studied Crowley, however, just picked up bits and pieces).

-Dion Fortune is another (good) extreme in which the process was celibate and the energies directed to Christian and altruistic goals.
+Dion Fortune is another (on the good, white magical, side) extreme; in which the process was celibate and the energies directed to Christian and altruistic goals.

 All this magical method/ technique/ process was regarded as value neutral, a means to an end; and could be used for evil and selfish goals, as well as for good.